 In addition, the termination of the Investment Advisory Agreement could lead to the termination of management and administrative services to the Company, including the loss of access to all administrative personnel, which would cause substantial disruption to the Company's business and operations.
 In addition, the termination of the Investment Advisory Agreement would result in termination of the Company's non-exclusive, royalty-free license to use the name "Fifth Street."
 Under this license agreement, the Company has a right to use the "Fifth Street" name for so long as Fifth Street Management or one of its affiliates remains its investment adviser.
 Other than with respect to this limited license, the Company has no legal right to the "Fifth Street" name.
-Changing the name of FSC would (i) require a rebranding of the Company with the attendant potential to lose brand recognition and market confidence and (ii) require the Company to hold a meeting of stockholders to change the name, which would be disruptive and costly.
+Changing the name of FSC would (i) require a rebranding of the Company with the attendant potential to lose brand recognition and market confidence and (ii) require the Company to hold a meeting of stockholders to change the name, which would be disruptive and costly, even if such meeting were held in conjunction with a meeting of stockholders to select a new investment advisor.